jennings/SemVerHarvester/README.md

-SemVerParser
+SemVerHarvester
 ====================

-SemVerParser is a MSBuild task library that harvests version numbers from tags in source control repositories.
+SemVerHarvester is a MSBuild task library that harvests version numbers from tags in source control repositories.